owengombas/hand-drawing-swift-metal/README.md

 ## How does it works 📟 ?
 ### Line system
-A line is composed of a multitude of interconnected triangles, they are generated from "key point" which are the points having as coordinates the places where you have slipped your finger/pen.
+A line is composed of a multitude of interconnected triangles, they are generated from **"key point"** which are **the points having as coordinates the places where you have slipped your finger/pen and handled by your device**.
 Several linked triangles can form a trapeze which allows to manage the force communicated with the apple pen in order to vary the width of the line on the same line.

 ![](https://github.com/eldade/ios_metal_bezier_renderer/blob/master/Wireframe_Screenshot.png)
 *Image from [ios_metal_bezier_renderer](https://github.com/eldade/ios_metal_bezier_renderer)*